pewill-msft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge07.md

 If you would like to explore this flow, try to set up your repository for these 'phased deployments.'
 Begin by creating a development branch off of your main branch.
 On the development branch, repeat the flow from above.
 When you are ready to release, create and complete a pull request merging the development branch into the main branch.

+> **Important**<br>
-**IMPORTANT**: Do not delete the development branch after completing the deployment.
+> Do not delete the development branch after completing the deployment.
 You will want to use this same branch to repeat the process for your next deployment.
+>

 [< Previous](challenge06.md) - [Home](../readme.md) - [Next >](challenge08.md)